Whatever your reason for trying to save money on household bills, there’s plenty of tips and tricks you can follow in order to trim your bills.

 Again it’s worth knowing what you’re paying now and what you’re actually using.
 You might be able to downgrade or change packages to one which is what you actually need.

-If your supplier won’t budge, don’t worry, you need to spend some time looking at price comparison websites and try to find a package and supplier who more in line with your requirements.
+If your supplier won’t budge, don’t worry, you need to spend some time looking at price comparison websites (such as Uswitch) and try to find a package and supplier who more in line with your requirements.

 Don’t be afraid to push supplier hard and play two companies off against each other in order for you to get the best price for your needs.